evelisedias/evelisedias/README.md

   ### Welcome to my World.

  - 😄 Pronouns: She/Her
-- 🔭 I'm lloking for a job
+- 🔭 I'm loking for a job
 <br> I have had almost 6 years of experience with tax and accounting, personal department, and payroll; And 3 of them with deploying and training.
 - 🐱‍🏍 I'm passionate about helping people solve problems and I'm also passionate about knowledge.
 - 🌱 I'm a learner and enthusiast of technologies, now I'm a student at Unisinos and I'm learning about JavaScript, HTML, and CSS.